-As a travel industry professional who following ongoing trends in the industry, I have come across the news items of number of international Tourism Promotional activities done by SLTPB except anything about online destination marketing campaigns.
-There are number of destination promotional road shows are organised, headed by the minister.
-National digital marketing campaign is keep postponing.
+As a travel industry professional who following ongoing trends in the industry, I have come across the news items of a number of international Tourism Promotional activities done by SLTPB except for anything about online destination marketing campaigns.
+There are a number of destination promotional roadshows are organised, headed by the minister.
+The national digital marketing campaign is to keep postponing.

 Why can’t Sri Lanka run a Destination Marketing Campaign on digital media?
-According to a well-known marketing professional in the country, the committee set up to develop a Destination Marketing Strategy to Sri Lanka, none of those members have a single active social media account.
-All those are good at wealth accumulation, but not in the digitalised World.
+According to a well-known marketing professional in the country, the committee set up to develop a Destination Marketing Strategy to Sri Lanka, none of those members has a single active social media account.
+All those are good at wealth accumulation, but not in the digitalised world.

-Competition of travel & tourism industry is not on hunting of foreign agents now.
-It is highly digitised and destination promotion need to be on digital world.
-Millennial and post millennial travellers are highly depend on online but not on paid advertisements.
-Digital world is genuine and cheap quality products do not survive on it.
-We need to get ready for digital era by producing some genuine products first.
+Competition of the travel & tourism industry is not on hunting of foreign agents now.
+It is highly digitised and destination promotion needs to be on the digital world.
+Millennial and post-millennial travellers highly depend on online but not on paid advertisements.
+The digital world is genuine and cheap quality products do not survive on it.
+We need to get ready for the digital era by producing some genuine products first.
 Unreasonable commission schemes and tourist’s traps won’t benefit at all.
 Probably they can cheat on Indian or Chinese large group travellers, but only until they get noticed.

-Willgoto, World travel directory and travel guide for detailed travel guide.
+Willgoto, World travel directory and travel guide for a detailed travel guide.

 The digitalising of the Sri Lankan Tourism need to start from the ground.
 There are enough professionals and private companies who can run a fabulous digital marketing campaign.
-One of an Indian Travel company based in Sri Lanka have hand over their website development to a local company for a high cost while they can develop it in India at least 5 times less than the price they pay to the Sri Lanka company.
+One of an Indian Travel company based in Sri Lanka has handed over their website development to a local company for a high cost while they can develop it in India at least 5 times less than the price they pay to the Sri Lanka company.
 But the company is wise and has a long-term plan.
-Sri Lankan authorities who is waiting to launch its digital marketing plan need to look at those examples too.
-This is destination marketing and it is not merely a product, it is consists with culture, society, language at so many identities which could be understood only by Sri Lankans.
+Sri Lankan authorities who are waiting to launch its digital marketing plan need to look at those examples too.
+This is destination marketing and it is not merely a product, it is consists of culture, society, language at so many identities which could be understood only by Sri Lankans.